EnvisionDoc/online_data_en/getting_started.md

   - Select the application in the name of which to run stream computing.
   - Enter the file version.

-## Step 3: Query the logs of stream computing jobs
+## Step 3: Query the Logs of Stream Computing Jobs

 1. Click **Monitoring and Logs > Log Management** from the left navigation panel of EnOS Console.
 2. Select the target application and time range that you want to query logs for, and when needed, enter the keywords to return relevant logs.